ShanaySharif/Bakery.Solution/README.md

-## Pierre's Bakery
+## Pierre's Bakery -
-By: Shanay Mohamed
+By: Shankaron Mohamed

 ## Technologies Used
 - C#
 - .NET
 - Git
 ## Description
-This is the project allows users to order loaves of bread and pastries.
+This project is a console application for a bakery.
+It allows users to to run the application and specify how many loaves of bread and pastrys they would like and the application will return the cost of the order.

 ### Complete Setup
 - Clone this repository